The Moving Traditions B–Mitzvah Family Education Program

 Moving Traditions’ approach to preteen Jewish family education inspires connection to Jewish community by centering on human development and the parent-child relationship.

 Moving Traditions is at the forefront with the Moving Traditions B-Mitzvah Family Education Program, building the growing field.
 Our B–Mitzvah program enables clergy and Jewish educators in more than 110 communities to help preteens and families navigate this life stage by addressing the joys and challenges of becoming and parenting a teen.

-Interactive family education sessions and preteen modules:
+In our easy-to-use curriculum, all interactive family education sessions and preteen modules:

 - Frame the b–mitzvah experience as the process of “becoming a teen”

 - Foster dialogue between parents and preteens

 - Address the social-emotional needs of 6th and 7th graders

 - Draw on Jewish teachings and ritual to address current issues in the lives of families